 Whatever you believe about the financial aspects of the issue, is it right to deny people their rights because giving them their rights might be expensive?

 People overestimate their own grievances and underestimate those of others.
 This has been well studied in psychological circles.
 Doing it has been refined to an art in medicine.
 Take, for instance, their belief that they and only they, need liability limitations.
 If you want to see someone in medicine look baffled, tell them that patients need liability limitations more than health care professionals do.
 They even imagine, and say, that their having liability limitations is better for patients.

 How out of touch can a group of humans be?

 In 1985 in the case Zauderer v.
 Office of Disciplinary Counsel, The U.S. Supreme Court determined that new policy choices must harmonize with the protection of universal access to the courts, a right carved out for people in the Magna Carta and reaffirmed in the Constitution of the United States.

 Liability limitations for physicians prevent injured patients from having access to the courts.
-That is a denial of rights to a certain class of people, as is explained below.
+That is a denial of rights to a certain class of people, as is explained further below.

 The justice system must not only be fair, it also must be available.
 The preservation of a fair and available civil justice system demands that policy makers look beyond the rhetoric and examine research that gives a clear-headed understanding of the landscape.
 For all the screaming about jury awards driving up insurance costs and therefore the price of health care, some sources say that those costs comprise only about one half of one percent of health care costs.